microsoft/terminal/doc/specs/#6049 - Font config objects.md

 ### Compatibility

 This feature changes the way we expect to parse font settings.
 However, we have to make sure we are still able to parse font settings the way they are currently, so as to not break functionality for legacy users.

+This might call for a 'settings rewriter', which takes a settings file and rewrites legacy configurations into the current format, which will be used before we do any settings parsing.

 ### Performance, Power, and Efficiency